Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 #### Implications of signing-in guest users on /common endpoint

 Please note that if you sign-in guest users at the `/common` endpoint, they will be directed to their home tenant for signing-in.
-So, if your multi-tenant app cares about applying a tenant specific CA policies, group assignments or app roles to be applied to the guest users, the app should sign the guest user on the **tenanted endpoint** (https://login.microsoftonline.com/{tenantId}) instead of the `/common` endpoint.
+So, if your multi-tenant app cares about applying a tenant specific conditional access policies, group assignments or app roles to be applied to the guest users, the app should sign the guest user on the **tenanted endpoint** (https://login.microsoftonline.com/{tenantId}) instead of the `/common` endpoint.

 ### Service principal provisioning for new tenants (onboarding process)